Efficient Automatic Scheduling of Imaging and Vision Pipelines for the GPU: Introduction

-\item A set of schedule features that capture the architectural intricacies required to predict performance of GPU programs. \item A GPU cost model that combines the schedule features from program analysis with machine learning.
+\item A GPU cost model that combines the schedule features from program analysis with machine learning.
 We train the model on a large set of random pipelines and a hold-one-out set of real world application programs.

-\item State of the art results on a suite of real world imaging and machine learning pipelines.
-We outperform the state of the art GPU autoscheduler \cite{Sioutas2020} with a geomean speedup of 1.21\X{} in One Shot mode, 1.31\X{} in Top 5 mode, and 1.66\X{} with autotuning.
-Autotuning, we obtain results (0.98\X) competitive with what the best human experts were able to achieve in an active effort to beat our automatic results. \end{itemize}